 To encrypt virtual machine disks, you can use functionalities described in Disk Encryption Overview.

-For support of Azure Disk Encryption on particular Linux distros/version/images check Azure Disk Encryption for Linux VMs.
+For information about support of Azure Disk Encryption on particular Linux distros, versions, and images, see Azure Disk Encryption for Linux VMs.

-Do not combine SAP HANA native encryption technology with Azure Disk Encryption or Host Based Encryption on the same storage volume.
-Also, operating system boot disks for Linux virtual machines do not support Azure Disk Encryption.
-Instead when using SAP HANA native encryption combine it with Server-Side Encryption which is automatically enabled.
-Be aware that the usage of customer managed keys might impact storage throughput.
+Don't combine SAP HANA native encryption technology with Azure Disk Encryption or Host Based Encryption on the same storage volume.
+Also, operating system boot disks for Linux virtual machines don't support Azure Disk Encryption.
+Instead, when you use SAP HANA native encryption, combine it with Server-Side Encryption, which is automatically enabled.
+Be aware that the usage of customer-managed keys might affect storage throughput.